joinflux/capacitor-intercom/README.md

 ### Capacitor 3 vs Capacitor 4
 * Use version 1.0.3 or lower for Capacitor 3
-* Version >2.0.0 will target the Capacitor 4
+* Version >2.0.0 will target Capacitor 4

 Using npm: